List of aviation incidents involving terrorism: Air India Flight 182

-Air India Flight 182 was an Air India Boeing 747 operating on the Toronto–Montreal–London–Delhi route.
+Air India Flight 182 was an Air India Boeing 747 operating on the Toronto–Montreal–London–Delhi-Mumbai route.
 On 23 June 1985 it was operated using Boeing 747-237B registered VT-EFO.
 It disintegrated in midair en route from Montreal to London, at an altitude of 31,000 feet (9,400 m) over the Atlantic Ocean, as a result of the explosion from a bomb planted by Babbar Khalsa International.
 The remnants of the airliner fell into the ocean approximately 120 miles (190 km) west-southwest of the southwest tip of Ireland, killing all aboard: 329 people, including 268 Canadian citizens, 27 British citizens and 24 Indian citizens.
 The bombing of Air India Flight 182 is the largest mass killing in Canadian history, the deadliest aviation accident in the history of Air India and was the deadliest act of aviation terrorism until the September 11 attacks in 2001.